xsf/xmpp-providers-website/content/blog/2026-01-18-eu-providers.md

 There are many other properties you can filter for, too.
 In addition, there is an [overview table](/overview/) of providers with column filters and sorting options.

+Looking forward to more European Union XMPP chat providers and beyond!

 ## Improve the XMPP experience

 For a good user experience, [apps integrating XMPP Providers](/apps/) are as important as the [providers](/overview/) themselves.